junxit/us-congress-bills-113/metadata.md

 - 2014-09-08 — Resolution provides for one hour of debate on H.R.
 5078 and specified amendments are in order.
 A motion to recommit with or without instructions is also in order.
 Resolution provides for one hour of debate on H. Res.
 644 and allows a motion to recommit, with or without instructions.
 - 2014-09-08 — The House Committee on Rules reported an original measure, H. Rept.
 113-581, by Mr. Bishop (UT).
 - 2014-09-08 — The House Committee on Rules reported an original measure, H. Rept.
 113-581, by Mr. Bishop (UT).
+- 2014-09-09 — Considered as privileged matter. (consideration: CR H7307-7314)
+- 2014-09-09 — DEBATE - The House proceeded with one hour of debate on H. Res.
+715.
+- 2014-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-09 — On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 179 (Roll no. 484). (text: CR H7307)
+- 2014-09-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 179 (Roll no. 484).(text: CR H7307)
+- 2014-09-09 — The previous question was ordered without objection. (consideration: CR H7314)